GeoStat-Framework/GeoStat-Framework.github.io/docs/source/index.rst

 ogs5py
 ------

-ogs5py is a python-API for the OpenGeoSys 5 scientific modeling package.
+ogs5py is a Python-API for the OpenGeoSys 5 scientific modeling package.

 .. image:: pics/OGS.png
    :width: 150px